pwujczyk/ProductivityTools.GoogleCloudNetworking/articles/tutorials/vms-in-vpc/index.md

-# Carating 2 VMs in one VPC
+# Carating 2 VMs VPC
 This tutorial shows how to create 2 VMs in VPC

 ## Creating resources